KaliLab/optimizer/tests/hh_pas_surrogate/hh_pas_readme.txt

 set the "base_dir" tag to a directory where you want the results to be stored After these modifications type "python optimizer.py -c hh_pas_settings.xml" into the terminal and press enter.

+For step-by-step instructions to run the example from the Optimizer GUI please refer to 'hh_pas_GUI.pdf'.